We are no longer accepting students into this program.

-ABOUT THE MASTER OF ARTS IN COMMUNITY COLLEGE ADMINISTRATION
+ABOUT LR'S MASTER OF ARTS IN COMMUNITY COLLEGE ADMINISTRATION DEGREE PROGRAM

 LR’s Master of Arts in Community College Administration offers a fully online transformative graduate experience: a mix of innovative program design and unmatched community college content.
 It incorporates the leadership competencies set forth by the American Association of Community Colleges (AACC).
 Students may choose to complete the full degree program, or select either of two certificate options: the Certificate in Community College Administration or the Certificate in Community College Instruction.